MySQL to Postgres

 A default set of casting rules are provided and might be overloaded and appended to by the command.

-Here’s an example using as many options as possible, some of them even being defaults.
+It might be that you want more flexibility than that and want to set advanced options.
+Then the next example is using as many options as possible, some of them even being defaults.
 Chances are you don’t need that complex a setup, don’t copy and paste it, use it only as a reference!

 LOAD DATABASE FROM mysql://root@localhost/sakila INTO postgresql://localhost:54393/sakila WITH include drop, create tables, create indexes, reset sequences, workers = 8, concurrency = 1, multiple readers per thread, rows per range = 50000 SET PostgreSQL PARAMETERS maintenance_work_mem to '128MB', work_mem to '12MB', search_path to 'sakila, public, "$user"' SET MySQL PARAMETERS net_read_timeout = '120', net_write_timeout = '120' CAST type bigint when (= precision 20) to bigserial drop typemod, type date drop not null drop default using zero-dates-to-null, -- type tinyint to boolean using tinyint-to-boolean, type year to integer MATERIALIZE VIEWS film_list, staff_list -- INCLUDING ONLY TABLE NAMES MATCHING ~/film/, 'actor' -- EXCLUDING TABLE NAMES MATCHING ~<ory> -- DECODING TABLE NAMES MATCHING ~/messed/, ~/encoding/ AS utf8 -- ALTER TABLE NAMES MATCHING 'film' RENAME TO 'films' -- ALTER TABLE NAMES MATCHING ~/_list$/ SET SCHEMA 'mv' ALTER TABLE NAMES MATCHING ~/_list$/, 'sales_by_store', ~/sales_by/ SET SCHEMA 'mv' ALTER TABLE NAMES MATCHING 'film' RENAME TO 'films' ALTER TABLE NAMES MATCHING ~/./ SET (fillfactor='40') ALTER SCHEMA 'sakila' RENAME TO 'pagila' BEFORE LOAD DO $$ create schema if not exists pagila; $$, $$ create schema if not exists mv; $$, $$ alter database sakila set search_path to pagila, mv, public; $$;